rubygeek/robot-demo/README.md

 This is a demo of using python's [Robot Framework](http://robotframework.org/) to test YouTube.
 This is just meant to show the awesomeness of this framework.

 #### Needed python goodies
-* Python 2.7 (Robot Framework is not ready for 3.0 yet)
+* Python 3+
 * pip install robotframework
-* pip install robotframework-selenium2library
+* pip install robotframework-seleniumlibrary

 #### Install selenium server
 * brew install selenium-server-standalone